VulknData/vulkn/docs/datatables/recordset.md

 ## *pytypes*

-* Description: Returns a list of Python types for the DataFrame result.
+* Description: Returns a list of Python types for the DataTable result.
 * Returns: ```list(str)```
 * Example:
     ```python